Polonaise

 The polonaise has a rhythm quite close to that of the Swedish semiquaver or sixteenth-note polska, and the two dances share a common origin.
-Polska dance was introduced to Sweden during the period of the Vasa dynasty.
+Polska dance was introduced to Sweden during the period of the Vasa dynasty and the Polish–Swedish union.

-The polonaise is a very popular dance uninterruptedly danced in Poland till today.
-It is the dance danced as an opening dance in all major official balls, events, at the final year of the high school ball called "studniówka", at New Year's balls, national days as well as various less official parties.
+The polonaise is popular in Poland today.
+It is the opening dance in major events, at New Year's balls, on national days as well as other parties.
 The polonaise is always the first dance at a studniówka ("student ball"), the Polish equivalent of the senior prom that occurs approximately 100 days before exams, hence its name "studniówka" or literally in Polish "the ball of the hundred days".

+In 2023, the dance was included on the UNESCO Intangible Cultural Heritage Lists being recognized as "a form of joint celebration", which "commemorates important moments in family and community life and symbolizes cooperation, reconciliation and equality."

 Influence of Polonaise in music

 The notation alla polacca (polacca means "polonaise") on a musical score indicates that the piece should be played with the rhythm and character of a polonaise.
 For example, the third movement of Beethoven's Triple Concerto op.
-56, marked "Rondo alla polacca," and the finale of Chopin's Variations on "Là ci darem la mano" both feature this notation.
+56, marked "Rondo alla polacca," the last movement in Weber's Clarinet Concerto No. 2 is marked "Alla Polacca", his Horn Concertino likewise ends with a polka movement, and the finale of Chopin's Variations on "Là ci darem la mano" both feature this notation.
 In his book Classic Music: Expression, Form, and Style, Leonard G. Ratner cites the fourth movement from Beethoven's Serenade in D major, Op.
 8, marked "Allegretto alla Polacca," as a representative example of the polonaise dance topic (Ratner 1980, pp. 12–13).